ATaylor2003/ISS-Tracker/README.md

 - **iss_tracker.py**: Python3 app script for fetching ISS data, processing it, performing calculations, and producing outputs depending on the given URL route.
 - **test_iss_tracker.py**: Unit testing script containing test cases for each route in iss_tracker.py.
 - **README.md**: Instructions and information about the project.
-- **Dockerfile**: Dockerfile for building the Docker image containing the app scripts and dependencies.
+- **Dockerfile**: Dockerfile for building the Docker image containing the app scripts and pulls dependencies from requirements.txt.
 - **requirements.txt**: Dockerfile dependency, contains required modules that need to be installed when creating the image.
 - **dockerfile-compose.yml**: Docker composition script used to simplify the process of spinning up the image.
+- **diagram.pdf**: Software diagram for the ISS app.

 ## Instructions